 The daily maximum 1-hour O3 concentrations show a notable non-linear relationship with MI frequencies in Augsburg.
 Hence, an increase in O3 concentrations is not paralleled by an increase in MI frequencies, but an enhanced MI risk occurs mainly at median to moderately high O3 concentrations.
 For the city of Augsburg a significantly enhanced MI risk occurs for O3 concentrations in the range between 96 µg/m3 and 138 µg/m3.
 A linear fit up to the maximum RR at approx. the 75%- O3 percentile (116 µg/m3) yields a significant increase of 3.41% (95% CI: [1.33%, 5.53%]) of the myocardial infarction frequency per 10 µg/m3 increase in O3.
 At higher O3 concentrations a decrease of the MI risk occurs.
+However, it should be noted that a linear fit of the decrease above the 75%- O3 percentile shows non-significant values.
 As comparison, for the city of Toulouse RR for acute MI was 1.05 for an increase in daily average O3 of 5 µg/m3 (Ruidavets et al. 2005).
 For Denver an increase in average daily O3 concentrations from 20 to 29.7 ppb was associated with an 18, 12, and 21% change in risk of hospitalization among elderly people for acute myocardial infarction, coronary atherosclerosis, and pulmonary heart disease, respectively (Koken et al. 2003).
 In contrast, for London associations between O3 exposure and cardiac admissions remained inconclusive (Wong et al. 2002).
 With respect to cardiovascular mortality rates the APHEA2 project (Air Pollution and Health: A European Approach, Gryparis et al. 2004) found an increase of 0.49% (95% CI: 0.34, 0.64) in cardiovascular mortality per 10 µg/m3 increase in maximum 1-hour O3 during the warm season pooled across 23 European cities.
 The slope of the dose-response curve of O3 and daily number of deaths also showed a flattening at high (approx. 100 µg/m3) O3 values, but did not involve an overall decreasing trend at values above as in our study.
 In general, the association between O3 and MI is highly variable across different cities and across the different studies, due to differences in the local characteristics of air pollution, climate and meteorology and different methodological approaches.
 The decrease of MI risk at very high O3 concentrations found in our study might also be associated with adaptation measures of the population.
 Since high O3 concentrations often occur simultaneously with high air temperatures, a combined air pollution-thermal load situation can occur, which is countered by sheltering and avoidance of outdoor physical activity.
 Sarnat et al. (2005), comparing personal exposure and ambient concentrations of O3, found that the time spent indoors at home with or without air conditioning strongly modified personal exposure to O3.

 In addition, the non-linear exposure-response association, with a significantly enhanced MI risk between the 50% and 90% percentiles (96-135 µg/m3) of daily maximum 1-hour O3, implies that the current information threshold (1-hour O3 of 180 µg/m3) and target value (maximum eight-hour mean of 120 µg/m3 at no more than 25 days per year) are suitable to only a limited extent.
 This stands in accordance to an assessment by the WHO (2013), which comes to the conclusion that the current target values for the protection of human health are set too high.